 Scope of coverage: Optional state supplement provided to all aged, blind, and disabled adults living in adult care homes.
+A separate optional state supplement is provided for those in private living arrangements who are at risk for going into an adult care home; the supplement enables them to remain safely at home.
 Children under age 18 are not eligible for optional supplementation.